 "The boys all stayed engaged and doing their actions.
 I did tell Jo at the end how impressed I was since it was virtual and I thought might be more limited.
 And the boys seem to have really taken to the story.
 Thanks thanks for giving our WBD a much needed lift!"
 The Hall School

-New - Poetry Live - Join one of our team for live workshops, beamed straight to the classroom!
+Poetry Live - Join one of our team for live workshops, beamed straight to the classroom!
+(Streamed Workshop)

 These workshops last up to an hour at a time – and, as they can lead to poems on any subject of your choice, they provide a fantastic way of linking poetry to other areas of the curriculum!
 After being introduced to one of our favourite poems and the subject of theirs, pupils will be guided through a drama activity designed to support them in developing their ideas.
-Experimenting with rhyme, rhythm and pace, they’ll then get the opportunity to write and perform their own verses.
-Younger children will contribute to some collaborative poetry – with older pupils composing their own Character Clerihews!
+Experimenting with rhyme, rhythm and pace, they’ll then get the opportunity to choose how to populate their own verses, writing and performing them.

 If you are interested in booking a workshop day for your school please read our Covid-19 Health and Safety and Booking with Confidence Policy here.